COVID-19 Emergency and Essential Services Package

 ix. public transport, including transportation of people and freight.

 c.
-Telehealth Premises means a Premises identified by your phone and internet service provider, acting reasonably and in accordance with processes specified by nbn from time to time, as being a registered business premises used by an appropriately qualified service provider to provide telehealth services—being any of the following medical consulting services delivered using voice or internet services over the nbn™ broadband access network:
+Telehealth Premises means a Premises identified by your phone and internet service provider, acting reasonably and in accordance with processes specified by nbn from time to time, as being a registered business premises used by an appropriately qualified service provider to provide telehealth services—being any of the following medical consulting services delivered using voice or internet services over the nbn™ network:

 i. general practitioner services;